Register for Free edWebinars Below

 Hosted by Jessica Stern, Director of Product Operations Management, ETS

 Get a CE Certificate for this edWebinar Learn more

 Teaching is a risky profession.
 Every day educators face complex situations that aren’t easily addressed by school rules and regulations.
 And yet, we are expected to make the best decision.
 Many decisions – often performed out of kindness and care for students – have potential serious consequences.
 How can educators remain sensitive to needs and protect themselves from the risk when interacting with students, parents, and colleagues?

-Join this edWebinar to learn how districts develop a collaborative culture of ethical decision-making and open communications.
-In this interactive edWebinar, participants will respond to three real-life scenarios and relate these scenarios to an ethics-based, decision-making framework.
+In this edWebinar, learn how districts develop a collaborative culture of ethical decision-making and open communications.
+In this edWebinar, learn how to respond to three real-life scenarios and relate these scenarios to an ethics-based, decision-making framework.
 With the goal of creating awareness of professional risk, this edWebinar underscores the value of subscribing to a code of professional ethics, the power of collaborative decision-making, and presents models to encourage transparency and build trust among colleagues while protecting our profession and supporting the welfare and safety of our students.

-This edWebinar will be of benefit to Pre-K through higher education teachers, librarians, school and district leaders, and HR staff.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of benefit to Pre-K through higher education teachers, librarians, school and district leaders, and HR staff.

 About the Presenters